 There are other species of mosquitoes that prefer natural bodies of standing water such as lakes, ponds, and dammed streams in SF parks & natural areas.
 These mosquitoes are attracted to the same triggers as the house mosquito: body heat, exhalations & body odor, and movement.
 They are generally most active at dusk and dawn so if you are exploring these areas at these times covering your body with long sleeves and pants is a good first step to protect yourself.
 The Center for Disease Control (CDC) recommends applying insect repellent to uncovered skin and according to the directions on the label of the product.
 The Environmental Protection Agency (EPA) lists all registered insect repellents, with hours of protection that the products claim here.

 Article 11 Sec.
 581 (a) of the San Francisco Health Code states that no person shall have upon any premises or real property owned, occupied or controlled by him or her, or it any public nuisance, including mosquitoes.
 Mosquitoes are a potential disease vector, meaning that they are capable of spreading diseases from infected animals to people.
-For this reason the San Francisco Public Utilities Commission Wastewater Enterprise (WWE) Collection System Division monitors and treats it’s nearly 24,000 storm drains during the mosquito season.
+For this reason the San Francisco Public Utilities Commission Wastewater Enterprise (WWE) Collection System Division and Pestec, a San Francisco pest control company, monitors and treats nearly 24,000 storm drains during the mosquito season.
 To date there have been only two human cases of West Nile Virus infection in in San Francisco and both are suspected to have been contracted outside the City limits.
 WWE is doing its part to protect the residents and visitors of San Francisco from mosquito-borne illness.
 Join our team to help monitor mosquitoes and stay up to date with the services WWE provides for mosquito prevention.

 Mosquito Season in the news: